mon-gmx/mon-gmx/README.md

 Hey there!
 You probably noticed this is not a very active place, I still post repositories and snippets from time to time.
 In another time I used to contribute to projects using the monchitos82 account (_now deactivated_).

+If you feel like contacting me, I'm available at my full name at gmail.

 ### About me (02/24)

 I have been a computer systems engineer for the past two decades.
 I have some knowledge in things like Operating Systems Administration, Software Development, Infrastructure Engineering and Site Reliability.
 All those catchy terms just mean I can deal with computers at a large number (I can also play with raspberries), write code to run them and understand what it takes to keep them running for more than a day.